The AIPP shut down end 2021 due to difficulties caused by the pandemic. The below is left for historical reasons.

 What It All Means

-In the ideal world you shouldn’t need to care about all this stuff.
-But at least once a year there’s a story on a current affairs program about how a photographer or videographer ruined a family’s memories.
+In the ideal world – nothing.
+You should be able to use any photographer and have a wonderful experience.
+But there’s no licensing for photographers.
+Anyone can pick up a camera and call themselves one.
+At least once a year there’s a story on a current affairs program about how a photographer or videographer ruined a family’s memories.

 We are members of these organisations to give you peace of mind that we will deliver as promised, and give you a great experience each step of the way.